• Shape

 The basis of Vedic maths, are the 16 sutras, which attribute a set of qualities to a number or a group of numbers.
 The ancient Hindu scientists (Rishis) of Bharat in 16 Sutras (Phrases) and 120 words laid down simple steps for solving all mathematical problems in easy to follow 2 or 3 steps.
 Vedic Mental or one or two line methods can be used effectively for solving divisions, reciprocals, factorisation, HCF, squares and square roots, cubes and cube roots, algebraic equations, multiple simultaneous equations, quadratic equations, cubic equations, biquadratic equations, higher degree equations, differential calculus, Partial fractions, Integrations, Pythagoras Theorem, Apollonius Theorem, Analytical Conics, and so on.

-Improved Problem-Solving Skills:
+Improved Problem-Solving Skills

-Increased Confidence in Mathematics:
+Improved Confidence in Mathematics

-Competitive Exam Advantage:
+Competitive Exam Edge

-Transferable Skills:
+Transferable Skills

 Vedic Mathematics